6 Ways Military Travel Discounts Thank Vets for Their Service

-Veterans Holidays, part of hospitality company Wyndham Worldwide, offers veterans resort stays for $349 a week on a space-available basis.
-That’s just $50 a night for a spacious condo that includes a kitchen, living room and likely a pool and other amenities.
+Veterans Holidays, part of hospitality company Wyndham Worldwide, offers veterans resort stays for $379 a week on a space-available basis.
+That’s less than $100 per night for a spacious condo that includes a kitchen, living room and oftentimes a pool and other resort-style amenities.

-The company can hook veterans up with more than 200,000 resort accommodations in more than 100 countries.
+The company can connect retired military personnel and their families with more than 200,000 resort accommodations in more than 100 countries.
 All U.S. military veterans are eligible for a free membership with Veterans Holidays, which can help make trips to the Caribbean, Europe, Africa, Australia and Asia more affordable.

 3. Disney Resorts and Theme Parks